A corporate social responsibility (CSR) program can have a huge impact on the lives of community members.

 The work on the ground is hard enough.

 Managing CSR programs is a complex venture that can eat up a lot of your team’s time and resources.
 For initiatives like CSR that have a big impact on your brand’s identity, its reputation in the community, and the company’s bottom line, it’s important to be thoughtful about best practices and use the best possible tools to ensure your initiative is run efficiently.

-Submittable’s corporate giving software allows your company to connect to important causes while reducing the time it takes to manage your CSR program.
+Submittable’s CSR software allows your company to connect to important causes while reducing the time it takes to manage your CSR program.
 If you’re looking to grow your impact while simplifying the processes that drive your CSR initiatives, look no further.